 1. Officer Pulls Gun on Man for Filming in California

 In Rohnert Park, CA, a man was tying up his boat when he noticed a police officer driving through his neighborhood.
 He decided to record the officer, which is within his rights.
 The officer took issue with being filmed, pulled over, and demanded the man take his hands out of his pockets.
-When the man hesitated, the officer grabbed his gun before the man complied.
+When the man hesitated, the officer reached for his gun before the man complied.
 The man pleaded with the officer not to touch him as the officer called for backup.
-The matter was investigated internally and the mayor and city manager announced consequences for the officer’s overreach.
+The matter was investigated internally and the mayor and city manager announced consequences for the officer's overreach.

 2. Sergeant Arrests Father for Witnessing Son’s Traffic Stop in Texas